 Phi Eta Sigma National Honor Society

-Local answers may also be obtained by contacting the Assistant Dean for First-Year Experience, Jason Rodocker, in the Student Affairs office, Elrod Commons.
+Local answers may also be obtained by contacting the Associate Dean of Students and Dean of First-Years, Jason Rodocker, Elrod University Commons.

 Recent inductees | National information

 Phi Eta Sigma is a national honor society for college freshmen.
 Our goal is to encourage and reward academic excellence among freshmen in institutions of higher learning.